 Having an “accountability partner” has been around for a while.
 Matching up a couple of learners with each other has worked, most certainly, but seems to fall a bit short in longevity.
 If one person leaves the pair or lags in commitment—for whatever reason—the partnership is essentially dissolved, leaving the remaining leader alone.

 The Rise of Peer Learning Groups

 In the last several years, we have seen a rise in accountability groups, essentially peer learning groups, as one of the most effective and sustainable methods of program reinforcement.
-The large percentage of millennials in the workplace is one reason because they love working in groups.
-But (the good news) we find all generations are buying into the idea of these teams!
+The large percentage of millennials in the workplace is one reason, because they love working in groups.
+But (the good news is) we are finding that all generations are buying into the idea of these teams!

-Groups follow up quickly with action, getting out calendars immediately to schedule future meetings, enthusiastically sharing results and wins and promotions and any little success.
+Groups follow up quickly with action, getting out calendars immediately to schedule future meetings, and enthusiastically sharing results, wins, promotions, and any little success.
 The peer group provides one of the best ingredients for a sustainable and application-based learning program: accountability with immediate feedback and celebration.
 In our programs, we’re seeing indications that these peer groups work.

 Does it always work?
 The variables we talked about earlier most certainly get in the way; success does vary and they don’t always work to the best of their potential.
 But to increase the chances that your peer learning group will be together for months and even years, supporting and learning from each other, consider the following success factors: